-The Zukerberg Law center was founded in Adams Morgan three decades ago dedicated to the ideal that the law should serve and better peoples’ lives.
+The Zukerberg Law center was founded in Adams Morgan three decades ago dedicated to the ideal that the law should better peoples’ lives.

-Paul Zukerberg’s litigation experience spans nearly 30 years in courtrooms across Maryland, Virginia, and Washington,D.C.
+Paul Zukerberg’s legal experience spans over 30 years in courtrooms across Maryland, Virginia, and Washington,D.C.
 He has tried over 200 cases to verdict in the fields of personal injury, contracts, civil rights, and criminal defense.
 His appellate work includes reported decisions on behalf of workers denied fair pay, first amendment law, and federal statutory interpretation.

 Paul received his law degree from American University’s Washington College of Law in 1984.
 He resides in the Adams Morgan neighborhood of Washington D.C. with his wife and two sons.